electrone901/Student-Reviews-App-Superfluid-Wave-Pool/README.md

-# Submission

-### Project Name:`Student Reviews App`
+## Project Name:`Rate My Professor Web 3`

 <br/>
 ![HomePage](https://raw.githubusercontent.com/marcialarturo/Student-Reviews-App/main/preview.png)

 # Project Description:

-Student Reviews App is an educational site where students evaluate, rate, and review teachers and courses.
+Rate My Professor Web 3 is an educational site where students evaluate, rate, and review teachers and courses.
 It allows users to send and receive stream payments and donations.

-Students can learn and read more about classes before they commit or register.
-This will help students save thousands of dollars and time.

-Furthermore, students can share class notes, labs, terms reviews, and more.
-Class notes creators can get tips from sharing their notes and students can add a new class that doesn’t exist on the app or rate one that already exists for a chance of winning NFTs.

-Users can search for teachers by name or choose a department and rate its teachers or read reviews left by other students.
-The rating system allows you to assign one to five stars to your teachers within the following categories:
+It allows students to create payment streams for the class during the semester instead of paying upfront the whole amount.
+With Rate My Professor Web 3 students can cancel their Superfluid stream during the semester if they no longer like the direction of the class or if they want to drop out or something changed.
+The benefit of this is that professors are kept accountable and students have more control over their money and education.

+Students can rate their professor in the following categories:

 - Effective
 - Integrity